Elgolfin/Blog/posts/cheatsheets/cheatsheet-linux.md

 This work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License ](http://creativecommons.org/licenses/by-sa/4.0/).

+# Archlinux Boot Rescue Mode

+1. Select a boot option and press e
+2. Add init=/bin/bash at the end of the line and press enter

 # SMB Mount4 po

 1. cd /mnt